Manuals

 3D Mix: output of the 3D in-ear mixing engine.
 These are the mixes in stereo pairs.
 Mix 1: ch 1 / ch 2, Mix 2: ch 3/ 4 etc.

-Make sure to be in KLANG:app Admin mode and go to CONFIG > ROUTING: route the incoming signals, in our case the Dante channels 1-64 to the 3Diem (3D IEM Mixing Engine inside the KLANG Processor).
-Afterwards you can choose where the 3D mixes can be used.
-Make sure that the clock source is set to Dante and LOCKED.
+Make sure to be in KLANG:app Admin mode and go to CONFIG > ROUTING: Here, route the incoming signals, in our case the Dante channels 1-64, to the 3Diem (3D IEM Mixing Engine inside the KLANG Processor).
+Afterwards ,you can choose where you want to use the 3D mixes.
+Always make sure that the clock source is set to Dante and LOCKED.

 Device not shown